thimler/applied_data_analysis_projects/README.md

 			> Notebook with:
 				> functions to scrape the given wikipedia page
 				> analysis of the found data
-	* _INGO
 		* Wikipedia_INGO_scraping.ipynb
 				> Notebook with:
 					> functions to scrape the given wikipedia page
 					> analysis of the found data
+	* Analysis.ipynb
+		> Notebook generating and analysing
+			> Address pairs belonging to shell-charity matches
+			> Graphs displaying the structure of matched shells in the leaks
+	* Connections.ipynb
+		> Notebook creating files containing information about
+			> joining matches by leak
+			> connecting matched shells to nodes one degree away in the leaks
-	* name_extraction.ipynb
+	* name_ extraction_spark.ipynb
 		> Notebook with:
-			> functions to split charities name and remove stop words
-			> functions to search match between leak and charity names
+			> functions to search for matches between leaked shell company names and charity names
-	* panama_overview.ipynb
-		> Notebook with:
-			> description of Panama Papers dataset
-			> analysis and stat about Panama Papers
-* _temp
+	* _network
+		> files for creation of the data story interactive networks
-	* [...]
+	* http_server.py
+		> data story set-up file

 ```
 ## Dataset